sliu750/Data-Visualization-Team-Project/README.md

         height="1040"
         frameborder="0"></iframe>
 <br><br>
 As far as food production goes, livestock production is a leading cause of greenhouse gas emissions.
-The amount of greenhouse gas emissions varies greatly from country to country, and even within the same geographic region.
+The amount of greenhouse gas emissions varies from country to country, and even the proportions of greenhouse gases from each type of animal varies across countries.
 <iframe src="https://public.tableau.com/views/EntericFermentationandMeatProduction/Sheet1?:showVizHome=no&:embed=true"
         width="1200"
         height="1040"